mohsenMahmoodzadeh/fact-checks-crawler/Readme.md

 - category
 - claim: A statement or an assertion about the rumor that something is the case, typically without providing evidence or proof.
 - content: The body of the rumor(or claim).

+## Future Works

+- Accelerate the process of crawling with fine-tuning the parameters in [settings.py](https://github.com/mohsenMahmoodzadeh/Fact-Checks-Crawler/blob/master/snopes/snopes/settings.py)

+- Improve the scalability and flexiblity of the crawler with suitable usage of pipelines(in [pipelines.py] (https://github.com/mohsenMahmoodzadeh/Fact-Checks-Crawler/blob/master/snopes/snopes/pipelines.py)) and middlewares(in[middlewares.py] (https://github.com/mohsenMahmoodzadeh/Fact-Checks-Crawler/blob/master/snopes/snopes/middlewares.py))

+## Contributing
+Fixes and improvements are more than welcome, so raise an issue or send a PR!